Former Judge Knew to Call Morgan, Collin, Yeast & Salyer Right Away After His Car Accident

 “I knew how good they were at practicing personal injury law and I knew they could get me results,” said Judge Trude.

-In the wreck, Judge Trude suffered a broken back, a torn right rotator cuff and four broken ribs leaving him in need of surgery and months of medical care.
+In the accident, Judge Trude suffered a broken back, a torn right rotator cuff and four broken ribs leaving him in need of surgery and months of medical care.
 Fortunately, the other driver’s insurance company agreed to pay the judge’s insurance claim fairly quickly.

 However, the judge’s underinsured motorist coverage was holding out on approving his claim.
 That’s when Judge Trude called Roy Collins and Dan Yeast at Morgan, Collins, Yeast & Salyer.